-Overdue Materials and Delinguent Fine Notices
+Overdue Materials and Delinquent Fine Notices

-- Patrons receive the following notices automatically: advance due, date due, 2 days overdue, 15 days overdue, and 29 days overdue. - Overdue materials accumulate fines at the rate of \$.25 per day per item to a maximum of \$15.00 per item. - Overdue materials not returned within 30 days of the due date are automatically declared "long overdue lost," and the patron is charged for a replacement at a rate of actual cost plus \$25 fee. - For student patrons only: When the total unpaid fine reaches \$5.00 borrowing privileges are suspended.
+- Patrons receive the following notices automatically: advance due, date due, 2 days overdue, 15 days overdue, and 29 days overdue. - Overdue materials accumulate fines at the rate of \$.25 per day per item to a maximum of \$15.00 per item. - Overdue materials not returned within 30 days of the due date are automatically declared "long overdue lost," and the patron is charged for a replacement at a rate of actual cost plus \$25 fee. - When a patron's account balance due reaches \$5.00 borrowing privileges are suspended.